What’s it about?

-Brand new for 2018, our applied bushcraft weekend has been carefully designed for people who have some existing bushcraft experience and are looking at putting their skills and knowledge into practice.
-This means that, whilst we will be teaching some new skills, you will need to set up your own camp and light your own fires.
+Brand new in 2018, our applied bushcraft weekend has been carefully designed for people who have some existing bushcraft experience and are looking at putting their skills and knowledge into practice.
+This means that, whilst we’ll be teaching some new skills, you’ll need to set up your own camp and light your own fires.

 There are no frills, no showers, no toilets, no pre-erected shelters and you will either carry or construct everything you need as you go.
 This one is all about ‘the more you know, the less you need to carry’.

 What will I do?

 The course is all about developing your bushcraft skillset and building your experience of travelling and living in the woods.
 From the very start of your applied bushcraft weekend you’ll need to be self-reliant.
 From the meeting point you’ll traverse a stunning section of the North Downs, carrying all of your equipment with you, and set up camp in a virgin woodland location; from there you’ll light a fire and cook your own evening meal.

 The next morning, after lighting another fire and cooking your own breakfast, you’ll move to a new location and set up camp again.
 And then on the last day, you’ll once more de-camp and move to the final location of the weekend.